Jeremye3180/Python-Independent-Study/entries/entry8.md

 # Update on final project

 I would post a graph on this blog as an example of what to expect but that would take away from the overall presentation, so I will say to check back next week to get the link to view the full website.
-For the record, I currently have the website made an 2 types of graphs made, i'm hoping to have at least 2 more by the end of next week.
+For the record, I currently have the website made an 2 types of graphs made, i'm hoping to have at least 2 more by the end of next week and add all the content by then as well.